Exorcist II: The Heretic: Critical reception

 In a 2005 interview, Boorman remarked:

 It all comes down to audience expectations.
 The film that I made, I saw as a kind of riposte to the ugliness and darkness of The Exorcist – I wanted a film about journeys that was positive, about good, essentially.
 And I think that audiences, in hindsight, were right.
 I denied them what they wanted and they were pissed off about it – quite rightly, I knew I wasn't giving them what they wanted and it was a really foolish choice.
 The film itself, I think, is an interesting one – there's some good work in it – but when they came to me with it I told John Calley, who was running Warner Bros. then, that I didn't want it.
 "Look", I said, "I have daughters, I don't want to make a film about torturing a child", which is how I saw the original film.
 But then I read a three-page treatment for a sequel written by a man named William Goodhart and I was really intrigued by it because it was about goodness.
 I saw it then as a chance to film a riposte to the first picture.
 But it had one of the most disastrous openings ever – there were riots!
 And we recut the actual prints in the theatres, about six a day, but it didn't help of course and I couldn't bear to talk about it, or look at it, for years.

-As of January 2025, Exorcist II: The Heretic had a 10% rating on Rotten Tomatoes based on 62 reviews, with an average rating of 3.6/10.
-The site's consensus read, "Hokey mystical effects, lousy plotting, and worse acting directly tarnishes the first's chilling legacy".
+As of January 2025, Exorcist II: The Heretic holds a 10% rating on review aggregator Rotten Tomatoes based on 69 reviews, with an average rating of 3.6/10.
+The site's consensus reads, "Hokey mystical effects, lousy plotting, and worse acting directly tarnishes the first's chilling legacy."
+On Metacritic, the film has a weighted average score of 39 out of 100 based on 11 critics, indicating "generally unfavorable" reviews.